Mina (Sikhism): Subsects

-After the death of Hariji, the third Mina guru, in 1696, the Minas split into three groups: followers of Niranjan Rai, another group consisting of followers of Kavalnain Hargopal, and yet another one of followers of Hargopal.
+After the death of Hariji, the third Mina guru, in 1696, the Minas split into three groups: followers of Niranjan Rai, another group consisting of followers of Kavalnain, and yet another one of followers of Hargopal.

 Niranjan Rai branch

 Niranjan Rai was a son of Guru Hariji and was based out of Gharacho (Faridkot).
 The Brars of the Malwa region were amicable to his teachings.

 Kavalnain branch

 Kavalnain was a son of Guru Hariji and was based out of Dhilva (near Faridkot).
 According to Bhatt vahis, Guru Tegh Bahadur sat at the current premise of Gurdwara Thara Sahib close to the Akal Takht so he could greet Hariji and Kavalnain before he entered the shrine of the Golden Temple.
 This is in contrast with the mainstream Sikh narrative of the ninth guru being barred from entering the premises of the Golden Temple and being forced to sit at the spot which Gurdwara Thara Sahib now stands today.
 Furthermore, Kavi Santokh Singh writing in the 19th century claimed Guru Gobind Singh stayed at Dhilva with Kavalnain after the Battle of Chamkaur for a few days.
 It also stated that Kavalnain's grandson, Abhai Ram, requested to accompany the Sikh guru to the Deccan region until he was persuaded not to go by ascetics of the Divana subsect.